3loi/NaturalVoices/README.md

 ### Downloading the audios

 The audio files are zipped and uploaded in batches.
-Each file can be unzipped individually and is around 40GB so please ensure you have sufficient storage space and be patient, as the download process may take some time.
+Each zip file can be unzipped individually and is around 40GB so please ensure you have sufficient storage space and be patient, as the download process may take some time.

 The audios will be saved in the `audios_zipped` in working directory.
 To automatically download all the zipped files, please run the following command: